Mil0Meg4/Resurgence/README.md

 ![aneyh_vampirica_logo-export](https://github.com/user-attachments/assets/f765e787-ee8b-4698-bb00-7ea5cf8419eb)
 # Aneyh Vampirica -
-A mod filled with ancient jokers of incredible power known as Primordials
+A mod filled with ancient, powerful jokers, known as Primordials

-This mod's main gimmicks to showcase areeeee
+featuring:

-Primordials - Powerful Jokers that are very rare, some of which requiring specific conditions to find
+Primordials - Powerful Jokers that require you to drastically increase your run's difficulty to find, on special occasions.

-Paint - A new card/joker effect which is similar to Editions, but exists on top of them
+Paint - A new edition-like modifier, hard to obtain but doesn't override editions and works on jokers and playing cards.

-Augments - Augment cards are a new consumable which modifies the effects and power of Jokers
+Augments - New consumables that can drastically alter jokers with sticker-like effects.